RefresherTowel/docs/statement/visual_debugger_guide.md

 `DebugJumpToState(name, [force])` will:

-- Look up a state by its debug name.
+- Look up a state by its name.
 - Request a jump to that state.
 - Optionally force the jump even if exit conditions would normally block it (depending on your debug flags).